 Not only are beans a healthy addition to your diet, but they are also easily stored and inexpensive.
 Canned beans can last a long time, making them a great pantry staple for an easy-to-use, low-glycemic ingredient.

 To learn more about how beans and other healthy foods can be a regular part of your diet, consult a dietitian or a certified diabetes educator (CDE).
 To become certified, a dietitian must have extensive education in the prevention and management of diabetes through diet.
 Many dietitians have that certification.
 Ask your healthcare provider about prescribing the services of a CDE.

 Your county extension service may also be able to provide helpful information about diabetic meal planning.
 If you have diabetes, think about joining a support group or other local organization in which you can get information and learn tips about diet and lifestyle.

 The bottom line is that beans should be a staple in your diet, especially if you have diabetes.
-A study in JAMA found that eating more beans, lentils, and other legumes helped people with type 2 diabetes gain better glycemic control and lower their risk of heart disease.
+A found that eating more beans, lentils, and other legumes helped people with type 2 diabetes gain better glycemic control and lower their risk of heart disease.